 Yes.
 Financial assistance for accepted students is available up to the budgeted allowance.
 The actual amount of aid available will vary dependent upon individual need.
 Students who are applying for financial aid will have their tuition deferred until that aid arrives.
 In order to finalize registration, these students will be required by the Bursar to obtain documentation from the Financial Aid Office that the application for aid is in process.
 Please visit the Office of Financial Aid for more information.

 How much is tuition?

-Tuition for the Class of 2017 is currently set at $22,041 for the year.
-Tuition may change, with or without notice, at sole discretion of the University.
+Tuition for the Class of 2018 is currently set at $24,000 for the year.
+Tuition may change for the Class of 2019, with or without notice, at sole discretion of the University.